 There has been no change in the most common length of working time lost since the OFSC began collecting this information in July to December 2011.
 Between one and three days remains the highest ranking category.
-There is consistently a significant percentage difference between the first and second highest categories (average 19 per cent).
-Over 72 per cent of workers who suffered a lost time injury returned to work in less than two weeks.
+There is consistently a significant percentage difference between the first and second highest categories (average 18 percentage points).
+Over 80 per cent of workers who suffered a lost time injury returned to work in less than two weeks.